varjolab/ProteoGyver/README.md

     - FragPipe (combined_prot.tsv)
     - DIA-NN (pg_matrix.tsv)
     - Generic matrix format (one row = one protein, one column = one sample)

+### Input options guide

+This section describes all input options available in the ProteoGyver interface, organized by workflow type.

+#### General Input Options (Main Sidebar)

+The main sidebar contains options that apply to all workflows:

+- **Download example files**: Button to download example data files and sample tables for testing workflows
+- **Upload files**:
+  - **Data file**: Upload your main data table
+  - **Sample table**: Upload your sample metadata table
+- **Options** (checklist):
+  - **Remove common contaminants** (default: enabled): Automatically filters out known common contaminants from the analysis
+  - **Rename replicates**: Automatically renames replicate samples based on patterns
+  - **Use unique proteins only (remove protein groups)**: Removes protein groups, keeping only unique protein identifiers
+- **Select workflow**: Dropdown to choose between available workflows (Proteomics, Interactomics)
+- **Select figure style**: Dropdown to choose visualization theme (plotly_white, simple_white, plotly_dark)
+- **Begin analysis**: Button to start the analysis workflow (enabled after required files are uploaded)
+- **Choose samples to discard**: Button (appears after initial analysis) to open a modal for selecting samples to exclude from analysis.
+- **Download all data**: Button to download all analysis results as a zip file (enabled after analysis completes)

+#### Proteomics Workflow Options

+After selecting the Proteomics workflow starting the analysis, the following options become available:

+- **Filter out proteins not present in at least X%**: Slider (0-100%, default: 60%) to set the minimum percentage threshold for protein presence.
+Proteins below this threshold will be filtered out.
+- **Filter type**:
+  - **One sample group** (default): Filter based on presence within each sample group independently (e.g. with a 60% filter and three samples per sample group, a protein has to be present in at least two out of three samples.)
+  - **Whole sample set**: Filter based on presence across all samples (e.g. with two sample groups of five samples each (10 runs in total), a protein has to be present in 6 out of 10 samples with 60% filter.)
+- **Imputation**:
+  - **QRILC** (default): Quantile Regression Imputation of Left-Censored data
+  - **minProb**: Minimum probability imputation: Values for missing are picked from a gaussian distribution centered around the lowest non-missing values of each sample.
+  - **gaussian**: Gaussian distribution-based imputation: Values for missing are picked from a gaussian distribution centered around (mean-2*stdev) of each column.
+  - **minValue**: Replace missing values with minimum detected value
+  - **Random forest**: Random forest-based imputation
+- **Normalization**: Radio buttons to select data normalization method:
+  - **No normalization** (default): Preserves raw intensity values
+  - **Median**: Median normalization across samples
+  - **Quantile**: Quantile normalization
+  - **Vsn**: Variance Stabilizing Normalization
+- **Select control group**: Dropdown to choose a sample group from your data to use as the control/reference group for comparisons
+- **Or upload comparison file**: Alternative to selecting a control group - upload a TSV file specifying custom sample comparisons
+- **log2 fold change threshold for comparisons**: Radio buttons to set the fold change threshold (default: 2-fold, log2 = 1.0).
+- **Adjusted p-value threshold for comparisons**: Radio buttons to set the significance threshold for differential abundance (default: 0.01).
+Values used are FDR(bh) adjusted p-values.
+- **Test type for comparisons**: Radio buttons to select statistical test:
+  - **independent** (default): Independent samples t-test (student's, use for unpaired samples)
+  - **paired**: Paired t-test (use only if samples are paired and in the same order across groups - see tooltip warning)

+After pressing the **Run proteomics analysis** button, proteomics-specific plots and analyses will be generated.

+#### Interactomics Workflow Options

+After selecting the Interactomics workflow and initiating the analysis, the following options become available:

+- **Choose uploaded controls**: Checklist to select which sample groups from your uploaded data should be used as controls.
+Sample groups with terms like "ctrl", "gfp", or "control" in their names are automatically suggested as controls.
+It is always suggested to include many control runs as part of any uploaded sample set.
+- **Choose additional control sets**: Checklist to select built-in control sets from the database.
+- **Choose Crapome sets**: Checklist to select sets to use for crapome-filtering.
+The original nesvilab CRAPome (Contaminant Repository for Affinity Purification) is available, as well as control purification sets that include lots of expectable background.
+- **Choose enrichments**: Checklist to select enrichment analysis types to perform (e.g., GO terms, pathways).
+Includes a "Deselect all enrichments" button for quick deselection.
+- **Rescue filtered out**: Checkbox (default: unchecked) to enable rescue filtering.
+When enabled, interactions that pass the filter in any sample group will be rescued, even if they fail in others. **Note**: This works well for small datasets of related baits (e.g., receptors from the same family) but will enrich contaminants in especially in large, unrelated bait sets.

+After clicking the **Run SAINT analysis** button, PG will run SAINT in the background and when finished, present with SAINT-specific options and visualization.

+#### SAINT Filtering Options (Post-SAINT Analysis)

+After SAINT analysis completes, additional filtering options become available:

+- **Saint BFDR threshold**: Slider to set the Bayesian False Discovery Rate threshold for filtering interactions.
+Interactions with BFDR values above this threshold will be filtered out.
+- **Crapome filtering percentage**: Slider to set the maximum percentage of CRAPome datasets in which a prey can appear before being considered for filtering based on SPC fold change (next parameter).
+- **SPC fold change vs crapome threshold for rescue**: Slider to set the fold change threshold for filtering possible crapome-identified contaminants.
+If a prey's spectral count is lower, than the average of any crapome multiplied by the threshold multiplier (this parameter), it is considered a contaminant and filtered out.

+After pressing the **Done filtering** button, analysis will proceed and plots and data of e.g. known interactors, chosen functional enrichments, and MS-microscopy will be displayed.

 ### Algorithm details
 ProteoGyver relies mostly on proven software.
 However, some choices have been made: